 - 1 1/2 cups garbanzo beans (if using canned, drain and rinse thoroughly)

 - 1/2 cup chopped parsley

 - salt to taste

 Bring water to boil over high heat.
-Turn down to low and add quinoa cook about 20 minutes or until tender.
+Turn down the heat and cook the quinoa for 20 minutes or until it’s done.
 Remove lid and fluff with the fork and let cool.